fifly/PPL-A/pytania.md

 * metry na sekundę

 > [ICAO Flightplan Form Basics - Crusing speed](http://files.eurofpl.eu/originalfpl/pdfs/EuroFPL-ICAO_Flightplan_Form_Basics-latest.pdf)
+>
 > True airspeed for the initial or whole cruise segment of the flight, indicated as:
-> * “N” for Knots, followed by a four-digit figure,
+> * “N” for Knots, followed by a four-digit figure,
 > * “M” for Mach number followed by a three-digit representation of ratio,
 > * “K” for Kilometers/hour followed by a four-digit number